Laura Martinozzi

-Laura Martinozzi (22 April 1639 – 19 July 1687), niece of the Chief minister of France and Cardinal Jules Mazarin and one of the Mazarinettes, by marriage became Duchess consort of Modena and Reggio, and following the death of her husband, she acted as regent for her minor son during 1662–1674.
+Laura Martinozzi, Duchess of Modena and Reggio (22 April 1639 – 19 July 1687), niece of the Chief minister of France Jules Cardinal Mazarin and one of the Mazarinettes, by marriage became Duchess consort of Modena and Reggio, and following the death of her husband, she acted as regent for her minor son during 1662–1674.
+She was the mother of Mary of Modena, Queen consort of England, Scotland and Ireland.

 Biography

 Family and early years

 Born in Fano on 22 April 1639 as the second daughter of Count Girolamo Martinozzi and his wife Laura Margherita Mazzarini, Laura spent her childhood in Rome, where her father served as Mayor in the palace of the Roman Curia.
-In 1653 Laura, her older sister Anna Maria (1637 – 4 February 1672) and their widowed mother moved to Paris to live with her maternal uncle, Cardinal Mazarin.
+In 1653, Laura, her older sister Anna Maria (1637 – 4 February 1672) and their widowed mother moved to Paris to live with her maternal uncle, Cardinal Mazarin.

-The Cardinal thought of marrying Laura with Charles Emmanuel II, Duke of Savoy, but then he began to plan her marriage to Alfonso d'Este, heir of the Duchy of Modena.
+The Cardinal thought of marrying Laura to Charles Emmanuel II, Duke of Savoy, but then he began to plan her marriage to Alfonso d'Este, heir of the Duchy of Modena.
 This union, like the marriage of King Louis XIV to Isabella d'Este, were conceived with the purpose to strengthen the allied relationship between France and Modena.
 However, in the case of the marriage between the French king and the Modenese princess, it was never materialized due to Cardinal Mazarin's decisive opposition to the marriage (which took place in 1654) between Francesco I d'Este, Duke of Modena and Lucrezia Barberini, great-niece of Pope Urban VIII.